tasmidur/laravel-course-coupon-management/README.md

-#### Laravel Course Coupon management service where course coupon code is managed using a package called coupon ![https://packagist.org/packages/tasmidur/coupon] and frontend is developed by vue js
+#### Laravel Course Coupon management service where course coupon code is managed using a laravel-coupon (https://github.com/user/repo/blob/branch/other_file.md) package and frontend is developed by vue js
 ## Installation

 Clone the repository